nktknshn/idrive-cli/README.md

 ### mv <srcpath> <dstpath>

 Move or rename a file or a folder.
-You cannot move between different zones (between APP_LIBRARIES and Docws)
+You cannot move between different zones (e.g. between APP_LIBRARIES and Docws)

 Remote file will be renamed